xunil75/PyPlex/README.md

 ----
 After creating a Theme for Ombi https://github.com/tidusjar/Ombi (former Plex Requests), I've decided to create a Theme as well for Pyload.

-I've used the Pyload "Next" theme as a base and the modified "Next" theme from https://github.com/OzzieIsaacs/pyload-NextTheme
+I've used the Pyload "Next" theme as a base and the modified "Next" theme from https://github.com/OzzieIsaacs/pyload-NextTheme for the development of the PyPlex

 This Theme it's inspired by PlexPy (https://github.com/JonnyWong16/plexpy) A Python based monitoring and tracking tool for Plex Media Server.
 That's why I've choosen the name PyPlex for this theme.